 A Garden Waste Clearance Guide

 Considering a garden clearance?
 Remove some of that burden and stress with our easy to follow guide.

 Considering a garden clearance?
 If the answer is yes, then figuring out how to clear all that waste can be a bit of a pain.
-If you are looking for a low-cost, hassle free solution to remove your waste, then SkipHire UK is here to help.
+If you are looking for a low-cost, hassle free garden waste removal service, then SkipHire UK is here to help.

-This easy-to-follow guide will provide you with all the help you’ll need when choosing a waste clearance solution that’s right for you.
+This easy-to-follow guide will provide you with all the help you’ll need when choosing a waste clearance to help handle any garden maintenance you are carrying out.

 Here are our top tips and things to consider when planning your garden waste collection:

 How much time will my garden clearance take?

-Before you can start on the dreaded clearance, you needa rough idea of how long it’s going to take.
+Before you can start on the dreaded clearance, you need a rough idea of how long it’s going to take.
 Like most things, knowing the size of the task at hand is critical to your planning, especially if you are handling an extremely overgrown garden.
 At a basic level you need to give yourself enough time to complete the job at hand.